Global Player Rank:

 The winner of the most battles (of the three in each matchup) is marked victor of the matchup in a tournament, and the winner of the most matchups will be crowned the tournament winner!

 When ties occur for the highest match wins in a tournament, all top-scoring competitors will receive the highest level trophy awarded for their Trophy Case and are co-victors in the eyes of the Arena.
 For the sake of local event prizes and glory, however, Tournament organizers may elect to hold additional tie-breaking rounds or to use the provided competitor's total battle wins, and, as a secondary tie-breaker the Buchholz score (which displays the sum of each player's opponents' match wins).
 Both numbers are displayed in the tournament point results table.

 The Competitive Season: The Path to World Champion

-The 2020-2021 Competitive Season begins October 2020 and will feature multiple monthly Cups.
-Midway through the Season, the strongest competitors in each community will receive an invitation to compete at an exclusive Regional Invitational against the top competitors of other communities in the region.
-Victors of these Regional Invitationals will receive a coveted spot at the Continental Championships held in June, July, and August.
-At the end of the Season, the Continental Champions will come together to see who deserves the title of World Champion!
+The 2023 Competitive Season begins January 2023 and will feature multiple monthly Cups and Waves.
+At the last stretch of the Season, the strongest competitors will receive a coveted spot at the Continental Championships held in July and August.
+At the end of the Season, the top Continental representatives will come together to see who deserves the title of World Champion!

 Opting Out of Rank